leslie-alldridge/xero-bulk-void-invoice-tool/README.md

 - This was built to suit my personal needs but if it helps you, you're welcome to use it
 - Questions or feature requests are welcome
 - Uses OAuth1.0 which will deprecate in December 2020 - Undecided whether I'll upgrade it or not
+- You can view the progress of a void job in your web browser dev tools console - I left some logs there for those interested

 ## Technology